ashwinbhaskar/sight-scala/README.md

     val allTxt: Either[Error, Seq[String]] = result.map(_.allText)
     val allTxtGt: Either[Error, Seq[String]] = result.map(_.allTextWithConfidenceGreaterThan(0.2))
     ```
-2. Stream: You can choose to get pages as and when they are processed.
+2. **Stream**: You can choose to get pages as and when they are processed.
 So this returns a LazySequence which can be consumed as a bunch of pages are processed.
+Use the function `recognizeStream` as shown below.

     ```
     import sight.types.APIKey